acolote1998/gh-contributions-counter/readme.md

-# 📊 GitHub Contributions Counter
+# 📊 GitHub Contributions Counter (Placeholder Version)

-A small Node/TypeScript utility that fetches contribution data for a list of GitHub users and prints their contributions within a given date range, along with their share of the total.
+A lightweight Node/TypeScript utility that simulates fetching contribution data for a list of GitHub users and prints their contributions within a given date range, along with their share of the total.

 ---

 ## 🚀 Features

-- Fetches contribution data using [github-contributions-api.jogruber.de](https://github-contributions-api.jogruber.de)
 - Supports **date ranges** (start + end date)
 - Prints a formatted report showing:
+  - Date range
   - User name
   - Total contributions
   - Percentage of contributions compared to the team
-- Easy to extend with more users

 ---